ymanshur/sleepbook-demo/README.md

 One way to encourage CONTRIBUTION to this project is to create TODO notes.
 To view the notes in the codebase, you can run the command `bin/rails notes`

-- [ ]  User cannot have more that one sleep session at the concurrent situation
+- [ ]  User cannot have more than one sleep session in a concurrent situation
 - [ ]  Add pagination in returning user, sleeps, and follow sleeps data
 - [ ]  Add API synced documentation (Swagger / Rswag)
 - [ ]  Add observability for benchmark and load test